maryanne3/Marketing_web/README.md

 ## Horiseon Code Refractor
 ## Outline
-the task for this project was to
+The task for this project was to use the provided starter code and refractor by modifiying the exisiting website in order to make it more accessible to all users.

 ## Web screenshot